ims-systems-00/ims-kb/docs/General Information/actions.md

 In order to `Delete` a Task, select the trash can icon under the `Actions` field.

 When deleting a Task, you will first be asked to confirm you really wish to delete the OFI.
 Please be warned that deleted Tasks cannot be easily retrieved and due care is required.
-Ensure to make regular [backups][Backup] to safely store information in case of an accident.
+Ensure to make regular [backups][Backup] **not yet made** to safely store information in case of an accident.

 <img src="/img/DocImg/General Information/Actions/Task_Manager_Actions/Task_Manager_Delete_Confirmation.png" alt="Task Manager - Delete Confirmation" class="center"/>